Uber will no longer force victims of sexual assault into arbitration

 The news came one day ahead of a court-mandated deadline for Uber to respond in a proposed class action lawsuit filed by law firm Wigdor LLC on behalf of nine women accusing drivers of sexual assault.

-Uber has to formally decide by Wednesday whether it will require the women in the proposed class action suit to carry out their assault claims in forced arbitration.
+Uber is due to respond in court by Wednesday about whether it will require the women in the proposed class action suit to carry out their assault claims in arbitration.
+Uber said the women will now have the choice of bringing their individual assault claims to arbitration, meditation or open court.
+The women will have to bring other claims in the suit, including unfair business practices, to an arbitrator.

 The suit was originally filed in November 2017 but gained increased public attention in recent weeks after the women wrote a letter to Uber's board detailing their allegations and urging the company to remove its arbitration clause.